zzzzricca/Ricca-and-the-Cheesecake-Dream/Ricca_and_the_Cheesecake_Dream_en.md

 That world is created by the living themselves—a dream as sweet as cheesecake.

 0
-Ricca is a placeholder—a symbol of transcendent power through non-intervention, ensuring closure, freedom, and responsibility within the system.
+Ricca is a placeholder representing the non-intervention of the transcendental condition, thereby ensuring closure, freedom, and responsibility within the system.

 ---